ikalchev/HAP-python/README.md

 Just run `python3 main.py` and you should see it in the Home app (be sure to be in the same network).
 Stop it by hitting Ctrl+C.

-There are example accessories in [the accessories folder](pyhap/accessories) (e.g. AM2302 temperature and humidity sensor).
+There are example accessories in [the accessories folder](pyhap/accessories):

+- AM2302 (DHT22) temperature and humidity sensor.
+- SDS011 air particulate density sensor.
+- TSL2591 light sensor.

+It's very easy to add your own.

 ## Table of Contents
 1. [API](#API)